 In addition, see the following articles for information about how long you should run an activity, and other helpful tips and tricks:

 The significance level of a test determines how likely it is that the test reports a significant difference in conversion rates between two different offers when, in fact, there is no real difference.
 This is known as a false positive, or a Type I error.
 The significance level is a threshold specified by the user and there is a trade-off between the tolerance for false positives and the number of visitors that must be included in the test in choosing the proper significance level.

 A commonly used significance level in A/A and A/B testing is 5%, which corresponds to a confidence level of 95% (confidence level = 100% - significance level).
 A confidence level of 95% means that every time you perform a test, there is a 5% chance of detecting a statistically significant lift even if there is no difference between the experiences.

 Suppose you want to achieve a 95% confidence level with your A/A test.
 With a 95% confidence level, 1 in 20 A/A tests could show statistically significant lift in conversions.
 With a 90% confidence level, 1 in 10 tests could show lift in conversions when testing identical experiences.

 If you decide that an A/A test is necessary in your organization, be aware that the identical experiences might temporarily show a difference from the control.
 This can be normal, depending on the time the test is allowed to run.
 The difference should shrink given more time and visitors.

-Best practice is to use regular A/B testing methodology: decide the sample size ahead of time based on a minimum effect size, desired power and significance by using the Adobe Target Size Calculator.
+Best practice is to use regular A/B testing methodology: decide the sample size ahead of time based on a minimum relevant effect size, desired power, and significance by using the Adobe Target Size Calculator.